 What Cosmetics Tests Are Performed on Animals?

-The purpose of dermal penetration testing, also called skin absorption testing, is to determine the impact of a chemical when applied to the skin.
+Dermal penetration tests, also known as skin absorption tests, are carried out to determine the rate at which a chemical can penetrate the skin, and what happens to the substance once it is in the body.
 Animals, typically rats, have their backs shaved and various chemicals spread across their bare skin.
 The rats are then killed at various times in order to analyze their blood and tissue for changes related to the chemicals.
-These tests can be done effectively using in vitro methods, which do not involve entire animals but rather parts of living organisms such as cells.
+Even if not for their ethical implications, there is no reason for these tests to still be carried out today; the technology exists for in vitro methods to be used instead.
+These involve models of human skin tissues, or parts of living organisms such as sample of cells.

-Skin corrosivity and irritation testing is an umbrella term used to refer to a variety of cosmetics animal tests including the Draize test.
-These tests have largely fallen out of public favor due to their ineffectiveness in translating to humans as well as their use of live animals.
+Skin corrosivity and irritation testing is an umbrella term used to refer to a range of methods used to test how a chemical can damage the skin, including the Draize test.
+These tests have largely fallen out of public favor due to their ineffectiveness in translating to humans, as well as their use of live animals.

 Is Animal Testing for Cosmetics Even Necessary?